1) Best books you’ve read so far in 2017

 2) Best sequel you’ve read so far in 2017

 This would have to be In Your Name by Rob Ashman.
 I read this book as part of a blog tour last month and really enjoyed it.
-My review of the final book of the trilogy is due on 13th August.
+My review of the final book of the trilogy was published on 13th August, you can read it here

 3) New release you haven’t read yet but want to